-“Shipping details, including cost and expected delivery times, are often a key consideration for users making purchase decisions,” Google says in their official announcement.
+“Shipping details, including cost and expected delivery times, are often a key consideration for users making purchase decisions,” (opens in a new tab).

 “In our own studies, we’ve heard that users abandon shopping checkouts because of unforeseen or uncertain shipping costs.
 This is why we will often show shipping cost information in certain result types, including on free listings on Google Search (currently in the US, in English only).”